mdadams/clang_libraries_companion/README.md

 with the following slide deck:

   - Michael D. Adams.
-    Lecture Slides for the Clang Libraries [LLVM/Clang 15].
+    Lecture Slides for the Clang Libraries [LLVM/Clang 17].
-    Edition 0.1.0,
+    Edition 0.2.0,
-    Aug.
-2023.
+    Jan.
+2024.

 Obtaining the Slide Deck
 ------------------------